25Jayesh10/Data_Lineage_Analyzer/README.md

 procedure acmeerp. usp converttobase' for parameter '@CurrencyCode'
 C: run_t0014.py
 ERROR: root:Unsupported type 'DECIMAL (18, 2) • found
-in procedure • acmeerp. usp converttobase' for parameter '@Amount'
+in procedure • acmeerp. usp converttobase' for parameter '@Amount'.

-TYPE MAPPING IS NOT ACCEPTING CHAR(3) BUT ACCEPTING CHAR SO THE (3) IS CREATING NEW DATA TYPE SO GIVING RROR MENTIONED ABOVE

-SOLUTION:- WE STRIP (3) SINCE IT IS NOT REQUIRED TO TOOL 4
+TYPE MAPPING IS NOT ACCEPTING CHAR(3) BUT ACCEPTING CHAR SO THE (3) IS CREATING NEW DATA TYPE SO GIVING RROR MENTIONED ABOVE SOLUTION:- WE STRIP (3) SINCE IT IS NOT REQUIRED TO TOOL 4

 2) use brute force method as a fallback to travesre through queris for assigning user information(use REGEX). usefull if there are nested queries. and check access in case of nested queries.